Foreign relations of India: East

 The cordial relationship between the two countries extends back to 48AD, when Queen Suro, or Princess Heo, travelled from the kingdom of Ayodhya to Korea.
 According to the Samguk Yusa, the princess had a dream about a heavenly king who was awaiting heaven's anointed ride.
 After Princess Heo had the dream, she asked her parents, the king and queen, for permission to set out and seek the man, which the king and queen urged with the belief that god orchestrated the whole fate.
 Upon approval, she set out on a boat, carrying gold, silver, a tea plant, and a stone which calmed the waters.
 Archeologists discovered a stone with two fish kissing each other, a symbol of the Gaya kingdom that is unique to the Mishra royal family in Ayodhya, India.
-This royal link provides further evidence that there was an active commercial engagements between India and Korea since the queen's arrival to Korea.
-Current descendants live in the city of Gimhae as well as abroad in America's state of New Jersey and Kentucky.
-Many of them became prominent and well known around the world like President Kim Dae Jung, Prime Minister Kim Jong-pil.
+This royal link provides further evidence that there was an active commercial engagement between India and Korea since the queen's arrival in Korea.
+Current descendants live in the city of Gimhae as well as abroad in the America states of New Jersey and Kentucky.
+Many of them became prominent and well known around the world like President Kim Dae Jung and Prime Minister Kim Jong-pil.
 The relations between the countries have been relatively limited, although much progress arose during the three decades.

-Since the formal establishment of the diplomatic ties between two countries in 1973, several trade agreements have been reached.
+Since the formal establishment of diplomatic ties between the two countries in 1973, several trade agreements have been reached.
 Trade between the two nations has increased exponentially, exemplified by the $530 million during the fiscal year of 1992–1993, and the $10 billion during 2006–2007.
-During the 1997 Asian financial crisis, South Korean businesses sought to increase access to the global markets, and began trade investments with India.
+During the 1997 Asian financial crisis, South Korean businesses sought to increase access to the global markets and began trade investments with India.
 The last two presidential visits from South Korea to India were in 1996 and 2006, and the embassy works between the two countries are seen as needing improvements.
-Recently, there have been acknowledgements in the Korean public and political spheres that expanding relations with India should be a major economical and political priority for South Korea.
+Recently, there have been acknowledgements in the Korean public and political spheres that expanding relations with India should be a major economic and political priority for South Korea.
 Much of the economic investments of South Korea have been drained into China; however, South Korea is currently the fifth largest source of investment in India.
-To The Times of India, President Roh Moo-hyun voiced his opinion that co-operation between India's software and Korea's IT industries would bring very efficient and successful outcomes.
+To The Times of India, President Roh Moo-hyun voiced his opinion that cooperation between India's software and Korea's IT industries would bring very efficient and successful outcomes.
 The two countries agreed to shift their focus to the revision of the visa policies between the two countries, expansion of trade, and establishment of free trade agreement to encourage further investment between the two countries.
 Korean companies such as LG, Hyundai and Samsung have established manufacturing and service facilities in India, and several Korean construction companies won grants for a portion of the many infrastructural building plans in India, such as the "National Highway Development Project".
-Tata Motor's purchase of Daewoo Commercial Vehicles at the cost of $102 million highlights the India's investments in Korea, which consist mostly of subcontracting.
+Tata Motor's purchase of Daewoo Commercial Vehicles at the cost of $102 million highlights India's investments in Korea, which consist mostly of subcontracting.